Data organised in a frequency table can be used to work out the mean, median, mode and range.

 Median

-The 15th and 16th person both fall into the middle category and have 1 pet.
+The 15th and 16th person both fall into the second category.

 Mode